-\subsection{Training procedure}
+\subsection{Training Procedure}

 Algorithm~\ref{alg:training} sketches a procedure for recovering gradients of the proposed semi-supervised loss~\eqref{eq:semisup-error} on a mixed batch of labeled and unlabeled examples.
 For simplicity, we make the following changes in notation here: $\vec x_\text{l}$ and $\vec y_\text{l}$ are batches of size $B_\text{l}$, $\vec x_\text{u}$, $\vec\gamma$ and $\vec\varphi$ batches of size $B_\text{u}$, and all functions are applied to batches.
-The algorithm computes the gradient of the supervised loss, discards cached activations, computes the teacher prediction, applies the consistency loss~\eqref{eq:1w-ct-objective}, and finally accumulates the gradient contributions of the two losses.
-Back-propagation through one-way consistency with clean teacher requires roughly the same extent of caching as in the supervised baseline.
-Hence, our approach does not constrain the model complexity much less than the two-way consistency.
+The algorithm computes the gradient of the supervised loss, discards cached activations, computes the teacher predictions, applies the consistency loss~\eqref{eq:1w-ct-objective}, and finally accumulates the gradient contributions of the two losses.
+Backpropagation through one-way consistency with clean teacher requires roughly as much caching as the supervised baseline.
+Hence, our approach constrains the model complexity much less than the two-way consistency.